OctopusDeploy/blog/blog/2023-01/resources-get-started-cloud-migration/index.md

 ### 10 pillars of pragmatic Kubernetes deployments

 Kubernetes is a popular container orchestration tool.
 It's open source and works on all the major cloud platforms.
 Despite its popularity, it can be intimidating to learn.
-To help you use Kubernetes, we wrote an ebook on getting started with Kubernetes, called [The 10 pillars of pragmatic Kubernetes deployments](https://github.com/OctopusDeploy/TenPillarsK8s/releases/tag/0.1.269-main).
+To help you use Kubernetes, we wrote an ebook on getting started, called [The 10 pillars of pragmatic Kubernetes deployments](https://github.com/OctopusDeploy/TenPillarsK8s/releases/tag/0.1.269-main).

 The 10 pillars speak to the needs of modern DevOps teams, always being asked to deliver more in less time.
 By understanding the value of each pillar, and learning practical implementations, DevOps teams can meet these challenges head-on.